top of page

 Best Day trips from Milan.
 View of Florence Ponte Vecchio

 Florence needs no introduction.
-Florence is well known to the world for its rich history and world-class architecture.
-The city is far from Milan, but it is reachable from Milan in 1 hour and 55 minutes (Thanks to Italy’s super-fast trains).
-Although just one day in Florence would not do justice to City’s caliber, it would be enough to see just the main attraction of the city and experience the City’s unique atmosphere.
+It is well known for its rich history and world-class architecture.
+Although the city is far from Milan, it is reachable from Milan in 1 hour and 50 minutes (Thanks to Italy’s high-speed trains).
+Although just one day in Florence would not do justice to the City’s offerings, it would be enough to see just the main attraction and experience the City’s unique atmosphere.

 Florence was one of the most important cities in Italy and Europe.
-The city served as the capital of the Kingdom of Italy in the 18th century for 6 years.
-Florence has a rich history.
-The city formed in the Roman era was one of the wealthiest cities in Europe.
-The city attracts Millions of tourists every year due to its unique architecture, especially the Cathedral of Santa Maria which is one of the largest cathedrals in the world.
+The city served as the capital of the Kingdom of Italy in the 18th century for 6 years and has a vast history of rulers.
+Florence was formed in the Roman era and was one of the wealthiest cities in Europe during Roman times.
+The city attracts Millions of tourists every year due to its unique architecture, especially the Cathedral of Santa Maria, which is one of the largest cathedrals in the world.
 The dome of Santa Maria Cathedral is the largest in the world.

 Florence has so many things to do.
-During the day trip, you can explore as much as you can according to your pace.
-However, it is recommended to visit at least the following places in Florence during a day trip.
-To avoid wasting time in Queue, make sure to book your entry tickets in advance.
+During the day trip from Milan, you can explore as much as you can at your own pace.
+However, it is recommended to visit at least the following places in Florence.
+To avoid wasting time in the Queue, book your entry tickets to the monuments online in advance.

 • Santa Maria Cathedral: